vjetten/openlisem/README.txt

 NOTE: The code since version 5.6 is compilable under linux (checked for Ubuntu, update version 7.2)
 NOTE: since version 6.x it is fully parallel and developed with MSYS2.0, Qt6.x.x, openmp, gdal and (minimal) pcraster

-LIST OF CHANGES and BUGFIXES:
-250430 - v7.4.6.betaR1
+250522 - v7.4.7.beta.R1-R4
+- Added: advanced options: 2D erosion calculations inside (slow) or outside (fast) 2D flow loop
+- UPDATE: Thread behaviour was obselete.
+Renewed and cleaned use of the mdoel in a thread separate form the GUI
+- BUG-FIX: corrected running from a batch file, and from a cmd window, with and without GUI
+- BUG FIX: boundary flow error in parallel computing, simplified boundary flow
+- BUG FIX: correct reporting of boundary flow and channel flow
+- BUG FIX: some wrong checks for Missing Value in 2D flow, unknown behaviour
-- Improved: connection to channel based on hydraul fflow for broad crested weir (Advanced options)
+- Improved: connection to channel based on hydraulic flow for broad crested weir (Advanced options)

 250424 - v7.4.6
 - BUG FIX: culverts in channel work now without masss balance error.
 The user has to provide the diameter of the culvert part of the